07ujjwal/-Traveler-s-Horizons/README.md

 ### Traveler-s-Horizons

-City Explorer is a sophisticated MERN stack application designed to provide users with curated blog posts based on their location.
+Traveler-s-Horizons is a sophisticated MERN stack application designed to provide users with curated blog posts based on their location.
 It boasts seamless user sign-up and authentication functionalities, harnesses geolocation APIs to pinpoint user locations, and efficiently saves user city preferences in a secure database.
 With a focus on user experience, City Explorer empowers users to create, edit, and delete blog posts tailored to specific cities, ensuring relevant and engaging content.

 User Authentication: City Explorer offers robust user authentication features, ensuring secure access to personalized content and interactions.